ibokuri/libvmm/CONTRIBUTING.md

 ## Style

-There is also a [Style Guide](docs/contributing/style.md), which provides some guidelines you should follow to preserve code quality and consistency.
+There is also a [Style Guide](docs/contributing/style.md) that provides some guidelines on how to preserve code quality and consistency.